 This vegan version uses olive oil instead of ghee and works well for a dairy-free diet.
 Use either light or whole grain spelt depending on how soft you want the end result to be.

 - Yeast: there is no substitute for yeast, unless you want to use sourdough starter.
+For sourdough, make the same dough as my sourdough pizza dough, and then roll out and fry as instructed here.

-- Olive Oil: I find that olive oil makes for the best texture when frying, but it does have a tendency to splatter, so be careful or use a guard.
+- Olive oil: I find that olive oil makes for the best texture when frying, but it does have a tendency to splatter, so be careful or use a guard.

 This recipe makes a big batch, about a dozen pieces, and if you don’t want to have lots left over then I’d recommend reducing by half.
 It’s best fresh, but still pretty good on day two, so don’t make more than you think you can eat in two days.